What is a project budget?

 Capital costs are what are incurred when you buy stuff.
 Spending capital gives you assets for the company.
 This could be a new fork-lift truck or a patent application, but you get something tangible at the end of the day.

-Capital costs are also involved when you are upgrading an existing asset or repairing something that is broken to extend its life.
+Capital costs are also involved when your current project includes upgrading an existing asset or repairing something that is broken to extend its life.
 That covers everything from adding a few new features to some software to major repair works at an oil refinery.

 Capital costs represent an investment in the organization, and an investment that you will benefit from over several years, if not longer.